orsinium-labs/l10n/docs/advanced.md

 + If you use a template language like [Jinja2](https://palletsprojects.com/p/jinja/) or [Genshi](https://genshi.edgewall.org/), you can extract translations on the Python side and pass inside the template already translated strings.
 + If you have some dynamic content to be rendered on the client side, you can have a thin client and provide for JS code an API that will return already translated messages.

+## Performance and hot reload

+If you have a long-running app that should not be restarted when you update translations, you should know how l10n caches things:

++ We use [functools.cached_property](https://docs.python.org/3/library/functools.html#functools.cached_property) for caching heavy things.
+That means, when you request them for the first time, they get cached forever.
++ `l10n.Locales` caches the path to locales directory and which languages are available when you request the first locale.
++ `l10n.Locale` caches all the messages when you request the first one.
++ You can reset the cache by calling the `reset_cache` method of `l10n.Locale` or `l10n.Locales`.
++ Cache is the local to the instance.
+So, if you create a new instance of `l10n.Locales` (or get a new `l10n.Locale` from the catalog), it doesn't have the old cache.

+For example, in getting started tutorial we have `locales = Locales()` at the module-level and `loc = locales[lang]` inside the function.
+So, adding a new language will require to restart the app but changing anything for an existing language won't.

+If you don't care about hot reload and want to cache the content of each locale, use `Locales.get_cached` instead of `Locales.get`.
+Keep in mind, however, that all the languages you have will be in memory all the time.
+Well, not all of them, only 16 recently used ones (using [functools.lru_cache](https://docs.python.org/3/library/functools.html#functools.lru_cache)).
+If you want to have a smarter caching, make your own wrapper function.
+You need to find your own balance between performance and memory ocnsumption.